SurbhiAgarwal1/Jobmatchmaker-flare/README.md

 This Job Marketplace DApp is a complete decentralized solution enabling transparent job posting, applications, hiring, and escrow management—all powered by blockchain.
 It demonstrates a real-world use case of Web3: trustless work relationships.

----

-If you want, I can also generate:

-✅ UI with job lists
-✅ Fetch all jobs
-✅ Admin dashboard
-✅ Resume upload with IPFS

-Just tell me!